 I understand how much blogging can be overwhelming when you are just starting out especially finance-wise.

-If you have landed on this post, chances are that you are looking for a free option that can efficiently execute your keyword research process with the required data fetched from various search engines like Bing, Google, etc.
+If you have landed on this post, chances are that you are looking for a free option that can efficiently help you with Keyword Research process with data fetched from search engines like Bing, Google, etc.

 The downside with these free tools is that sometimes the data is not overly accurate.
 These tools used different data fetching methods and various metrics, the data they offer might differ.